Getting Started with Modern Web Scraping: An Introduction

 The scraping was performed according to our specifications, extracting the metadata, the title and generating a brief summary.

-Scraping the 19 NY Times articles in a batch took about 10 seconds on my machine.
-While that’s not much, in practice, we cannot wait around as Firecrawl batch-scrapes thousands of URLs.
+Scraping multiple articles in a batch typically takes a few seconds on most machines.
+While thatโs not much, in practice, we canโt wait around as Firecrawl batch-scrapes thousands of URLs.
 For these larger workloads, Firecrawl provides an asynchronous batch scraping API that lets you submit jobs and check their status later, rather than blocking until completion.
 This is especially useful when integrating web scraping into automated workflows or processing large URL lists.

 method and it works a bit differently: